aeknt/exsh/README.md

 they are stored in /tmp/exsh (i know its insecure but i havent found better way of doing it) and because of that they are shared between all instances of exsh

-setvar function sets variable that is shared between multiple commands, for example:

-`setvar a b` and then running `echo $a` will print b,
+var function handles interactive mode variables:

+`var -s a b` sets a as b

+`var -x b uname` sets b to output of uname

+`var -r` deletes all interactive mode variables

-unlike `define` it cant execute command directly after it, and define unlike `setvar` cant share variables between multiple commands in interactive mode
+unlike `define` it cant execute command directly after it, and define unlike `var` cant share variables between multiple commands in interactive mode

-reset resets all interactive mode variables

 customizing: